Maria1681/Executive-BI-Dashboards/README.md

-# Project Intent: Aesthetic Over Analytics
+# Business Intelligence & Executive Dashboard Showcase | Aesthetic Over Analytics
 This repository is a gallery of **visual design and UI experimentation**.

-## Business Intelligence & Executive Dashboard Showcase
 > **Disclaimer:** The visualizations found here are optimized for **aesthetic beauty, motion, and layout**.
 While they may use real datasets, they are not intended to serve as a tool for deep data analysis or business intelligence.

 **Focus areas:**